shinchanat/ig/README.md

 # Print statement :

-  * We can directly print stuffs on the screen.
+  * We can directly print stuffs on the screen just by enclosing the value with '{' and '}'.

 ## Syntax  :